 Building out such a service requires billions in cash, cash that it didn’t have because of a high churn rate through years of struggle.
 With limited funds and a shrinking customer base, Sprint was in a Catch-22: it needed revenue to build a network to draw customers, which in turn, would generate more revenue from data to continue to expand its network.

 The Evolution of Data

 Whether Sprint succeeds or fails, the data revolution will continue.
-The telecom industry isn't just about the phone or data anymore -- it will provide the wireless infrastructure necessary to support a new generation of Web-connected devices.
+The telecom industry isn’t just about the phone or data anymore — it will offer the wireless infrastructure necessary to support a new generation of Web-connected devices.